UoA-eResearch/leapmotion_gestures/README.md

 * effective confidence zero - the model generally has high confidence, this value controls rescaling, so that \[effective, 1\] is mapped to \[0, 1\]
 * min conf. to change image - we don't want the image changing constantly because of low confidence predictions
 * every nth frame to model - a model might be trained on 5fps, but the frame rate of data used in the script is roughly 25fps.
 This value should be around 5 for models such as this.
 Each model's description.txt file will say the fps it was trained with.
+* labels gather? - 1 indicates labels will be drawn to the left, 0 indicates not.
+WARNING: having this option on will make things become slower and slower, as these have to be redrawn over the background.

 ### The Tkinter Window
 Contains: